1. Checking capability

 Food Access Approach

 Food is a necessity, a social activity, and a source of pleasure.
-For some people, it is also closely tied to health.
-Dietary needs may involve chronic conditions, acute reactions, cross-contact risks, medication timing, carbohydrate and fat balance, portion size, or other factors that directly affect whether a meal is safe to eat.
+For many, it is also closely tied to health.
+Dietary needs involve chronic conditions, acute reactions, cross-contact risks, or carbohydrate balance—factors that directly dictate whether a meal is a joyful experience or a physical risk.

-For this reason, Kitchen Testimonies use a food access questionnaire when needed.
-The questions vary depending on the situation.
-What needs to be asked for a one-time catering event may differ from what is needed for a recurring meal setting, a workshop, or a smaller shared table.
-The aim is not to over-medicalize eating, but to support safer, clearer, and more socially inclusive food experiences.
+That is why we use a tailored food access questionnaire.
+The questions shift depending on the setting—because what is needed for a one-time catered event differs from a hands-on workshop or a shared, experimental table.
+Our aim is never to over-medicalize eating, but to build safer, clearer, and beautifully inclusive food experiences.

 Cheers to inclusive tables!